gtopsis/loan-calculator/README.md

 ## Description

-A simple loan calculator based on final price of a car, desired down payment and the duration of loan repayment.
+A simple calculator of the monthly payment for a loan.
+The formula is `monthly payment = loan amount / duration of repayment`.

 ## Frameworks used